When Linguists ask a question about a Job, they open an Issue.

 A single string can have multiple issues of any type.
 A string can have more than one source issue and more than one translation issue (in a specific language and across all languages).
 Each issue's state is managed independently of the other issues.

-You can manage all aspects of the issue via the web dashboard's string details dialog.
+This will open the String Details, where you can manage all aspects of the Issue.
 You can add comments, edit the issue description, add attachments, resolve, re-open, add watchers, and mark the issue as answered.

-NOTE: Depending on how you open the string details dialog you may see only source strings or only translation issues for one particular language.
+Depending on how you open the string details, you may see only source strings or only translation issues for one particular language.
 If you don't see translation issues find the string or issue in that language, then open the string details dialog.

-You can add comments, add attachments and resolve issues via email, except for watchers, who cannot close issues.
+Issue notifications are delivered by email.
+You can add comments, add attachments and resolve issues via email; except for watchers, who cannot close issues.
 Other aspects of the issue must be managed via the web dashboard.

 Reply to the email to add a comment to the issue.

 Your reply can include one image attachment (with or without a written comment).